It’s one thing to be an actress and represent us on screen, but when you have creative control behind the scenes, that’s when real change happens.

 While deals are just the first step in expanding the pot of who gets to tell what stories, knowing these agreements have been cemented raises our excitement for all of the diverse projects expected to come down the line.
 Check out the list below for all of the dope queens securing the production bag with full-figured multi-million-dollar deals, first-look agreements and more.

-The Emmy-award-winning screenwriter and actress inked a multi-project deal with Audible, Amazon’s premium audio storytelling service, to create original podcasts sharing Black stories and perspectives via her company Hillman Grad Productions.
+The Emmy-award-winning screenwriter and actress inked a multi-project deal with Audible, Amazon’s premium audio storytelling service, to create original podcasts sharing Black stories and perspectives, and original series for Amazon Studios via her company Hillman Grad Productions.

 The Insecure actress landed an eight-figure film and television deal with WarnerMedia.
 The five-year overall deal brings her Hoorae media label into the room and gives HBO, HBO Max and Warner Bros. television exclusive rights to Rae’s work in TV.